mancusolab/jaxqtl/README.md

 In this way, we can distribute the tasks over multiple nodes in parallel using job scheduler on HPC.
 You may consider increase the chunk size to maximize efficiency on CPU node or even more if using GPU (50 genes takes ~20 mins).

+If sample size is small (e.g., N=200), you may consider not splitting by chunks because it's fast enough.
+We recommend trying a few genes and check the log file to estimate the run time.

 We provide a shell script example to submit batch jobs on HPC: `./tutoral/code/run_jaxqtl_cis_all.sh`.
 Please see below for detailed instructions:

 ### 1. Organize directory structure
-Suppose we are located in the working directory of your project.
+Suppose we are located in the working directory of a project.
 Here is an example of directory structure:

 ```{bash}
 .